sap-tutorials/Tutorials/tutorials/hcpps-hana-dataset-import/hcpps-hana-dataset-import.md

 In order to ease the import, the raw data were transformed into SQL files with the relevant create and insert statement for SAP HANA.

-These SQL files are available on my public [GitHub repository](https://github.com/adadouche/tutorials/tree/master/hcpps-hana-dataset-import).
+These SQL files are available on the SAP Tutorial public [GitHub repository](https://github.com/SAPDocuments/Tutorials/tree/master/tutorials/hcpps-hana-dataset-import/sql).

-Make sure you check the [README](https://github.com/adadouche/tutorials/blob/master/hcpps-hana-dataset-import/README.md) before starting using its content.
+Make sure you check the [LICENSE](https://github.com/SAPDocuments/Tutorials/blob/master/LICENSE.txt) before starting using its content.

 ### You will learn
   - How to import the scenarios datasets in your SAP Cloud Platform HANA MDC instance.